 6. What is the Pala d’Oro and how do I see it?

 The Pala d’Oro is the world-famous Byzantine altarpiece situated behind the high altar of the Basilica.
 It is a masterpiece of medieval goldsmithing, studded with thousands of real pearls, emeralds, sapphires, rubies, and exquisite cloisonné enamels.
-Viewing it requires a separate add-on ticket (around €5.00 onsite or bundled with an online pass), which allows you to walk directly behind the altar.
+Viewing it requires a separate add-on ticket, which allows you to walk directly behind the altar.

 7. How long are the wait times, and should I book online?